 - What made you choose to work with me instead of another X?

-- Why did you decide to go with <whatever product or service they purchased>?
+- Why did you decide to go with

 Related: Are you creating lasting relationships with vendors to increase referrals?
 Take a look at these 5 tips to encourage vendor referrals for your photography business!